the-artinet-project/artinet-sdk/README.md

 # artinet SDK

-The artinet SDK is a TypeScript SDK for Agentic Communication written for [node.js](https://nodejs.org/) that aims to simplify the creation of interoperable AI agents.
+The artinet SDK is a TypeScript library designed for Agentic Communication.
+It's written for [node.js](https://nodejs.org/) and aims to simplify the creation of interoperable AI agents.
 Learn more at [the artinet project](https://artinet.io/).

 This SDK leverages a service-oriented architecture for building AI agents allowing developers to easily create agents as simple processes or seamlessly embed them within a dedicated server.

 ### Quick Start

-To build your own agent/server use the [`create-quick-agent`](https://www.npmjs.com/package/@artinet/create-quick-agent) command:
+To build your own agent/server use the [`create-quick-agent`](https://www.npmjs.com/package/@artinet/create-quick-agent) (supports v0.5.2) command:

 ```bash
 npx @artinet/create-quick-agent@latest